Regarded as more than a source of infant nutrition, women’s breasts are often viewed as symbols of femininity.

 “With these genomic tests, we are finding that we have multiple types of breast cancer, perhaps several dozen,” said Dr. Otis Brawley, chief medical and scientific officer for the American Cancer Society, who was not part of the study, “and we are being able to tailor our therapies to the type of breast cancer every woman has.”

-At the time of writing, a 15-minute procedure called cryoblation is in global clinical trials.
+A 15-minute procedure called laparoscopic cryoablation is in global clinical trials and practice.
 A needle connected to a machine guides the tip to the tumor and then freezes and removes it like an ice cube, without damaging surrounding tissue.
 Ask your doctor if you are a viable candidate.